Spanish Fork Public Works | Pride & Progress

 In the past, other cities in the service district have increased recycling with opt-out recycling programs.
 These efforts have reduced their city's trash contributions and, thereby, made the cost of trash collection cheaper for their city, because they reduced the relative amount of trash contributed.

-The new recycling program will lower the long run costs of trash collection by lowering the city's relative garbage contribution.
-The new program will make recycling easier by automatically sending residents a blue recycle can and by lowering the monthly cost.
+Recycling programs lower the long run costs of trash collection by lowering the city's relative garbage contribution.
 The cost of providing the recycling service is decreased because the costs are spread over more residents.
 Recycling is also an environmentally responsible activity.
 It saves natural resources, it saves energy, it reduces the need for landfill space, and it lowers the need to use toxic chemicals.

 - Is the city getting paid by someone for these recyclables?